shayminmyn/crawl_bds/README.md

 # crawl_bds

-# Required
+1 Required:

 Scrapy
 myssql

-# Setting link of your sql server in pipeline.py
+2 Setting link of your sql server in pipelines.py:

+need to craete table with all field in items.py

-# Run
+3 Run

 scrapy crawl bds